Our website uses cookies for statistical purposes.

 Establish a Subsidiary in Portugal

-Subsidiaries opened in Portugal are forms of businesses which can be established by foreign companies who want to have limited liability in the company’s actions.
+Subsidiaries opened in Portugal are forms of businesses that can be established by foreign company owners who want to have limited liability in the company’s actions.
 A subsidiary registered in Portugal is considered a legal entity and can hire personnel and conclude contracts without the approval of the foreign company.
-The main difference between a local company and a Portuguese subsidiary is that the capital of the last one is owned partially or entirely by the foreign company.
+The main difference between a regular company and a Portuguese subsidiary is that the capital of the last one is owned partially or entirely by the foreign company.
 Assistance in opening a subsidiary in Portugal can be entirely provided by our company formation specialists in Portugal at any time.

 Quick Facts